 From San Fernando intersection or SM City Pampanga terminal, ride a jeepney going to Sta Cruz/Lubao.
 Ask the driver to drop you off at Remedios or locally known as “control”.
 From there, ride a tricycle going to the bamboo park.

-Discovering Sasmuan Bangkung Mapalad Critical Habitat & Ecotourism Area was worth the trip.
+Discovering Sasmuan Bangkung Mapalad Critical Habitat & Ecotourism Area was worth the vacation leave :).
 My eyes did not only feast on the number of migratory birds I encountered on the tour.
 As a photo enthusiast, my heart was also overwhelmed with the amount of beauty that Sasmuan had been keeping.
-It would be a shame to pass on experiencing the place especially if you are a local.
+It would be a shame to pass on experiencing this place especially if you are a local.
 Aside from the experience, I also met new friends, discovered more local food, and finally witness another beautiful side of Pampanga.

 Show some love!
 Like on Sasmuan Bangkung Mapalad Critical Habitat & Ecotourism Area on Facebook.